01 of 11

-The French have champagne, the Spanish have cava, a sparkling wine made using the exact same process as its French counterpart.
+While the French have Champagne, the Spanish have Cava, a sparkling wine made using the exact same process as its French counterpart.
 Even better?
-Cava retails at a fraction of the price of champagne.
-Most cavas are made in Catalonia.
+Cava retails at a fraction of the price of Champagne.
+Most Cavas are made in Catalonia, located in northeastern Spain.

 09 of 11

 Spain has been producing wine for nearly 2,000 years, which means you'll find a variety of bottles at all price points.
 Two wine regions stand out: La Rioja is famous for red wines, especially tempranillos, while Ribera del Duero produces many of the country's luxury vintages.